Guernsey, Channel Islands

 Country-by-country reporting (CbCR)

-Multinationals having global revenues of 750 million euros (EUR) or more are required to file annual reports to tax authorities at three levels.
+Multinationals having global revenues of EUR 750 million or more are required to file annual reports to tax authorities at three levels.
 The first element (which taxpayers are generally required to provide for fiscal 2016) is a ‘country-by-country report’ that gives a detailed picture of business results for each country where the business operates (including things like number of employees, revenues, pre-tax profit, and taxes paid).
 Companies will also need to give an overall picture of their global business, aggregating data from all of the countries where one operates.
 In addition, companies will be required to report separately to each country where they operate with business and tax information about the local entities and operations in that country.

 The disclosure of this business information will be accessible, through automatic information exchanges, to tax authorities wherever they have a presence (subject to certain conditions).
 Groups will need to consider how to explain their operational purpose of business arrangements, which may include tax advantages.

 The deadline for submission of the CbCR report to the Guernsey tax authority is within 12 months of the end of the accounting period to which it relates.

 Where there is no reporting obligation, there is a requirement to notify the Director of Revenue Service of the name of the entity that is undertaking the reporting and to provide certain other information.
 An entity must notify the Director by 30 November in the year following the last day of the accounting period if it is a constituent entity.

 Guernsey does not currently have specific thin capitalisation legislation in place.
 However, the general anti-avoidance provisions do apply.